 If deer browsing is heavy, deer-proof fencing is the most effective and long-term way to protect resources such as crops or landscape plants.
 A range in fencing designs are available, from high-tensile strand wiring that may be angled for better effectiveness, to standard mesh-woven wire, chain-link designs, and various types of electric wiring.
 Fences should be at least eight feet high and extend underground to prevent fawns from crawling underneath them.
 Very simple fencing designs can be used if there are other food sources available in the area.
 However, if food is in high demand, deer can jump fences ten feet high.
 Fencing or netting individual plants is often effective if fencing an entire area is too expensive.
 Trees can be protected from buck rubs by wrapping them with corrugated plastic sleeves or surrounding the tree with 2-inch wooden stakes four to five feet high.

 Repellents can be used to detract deer and work by either directly making the plants distasteful or by deterring them from an area using sight, smell, or sound.
 Repellents work well in smaller areas and gardens.
 Homemade repellents can be made by placing human hair, soap, or garlic in netting or stocking and tying it to tree branches or fences around an area that needs protection.
 Commercially made contact repellents are also available and can be sprayed directly onto plants, though many cannot be used on food crops.
-Click here to go to our links and resources page to find vendors that sell repellants specifically for deer.

 With any kind of repellent, the key is to begin using it as soon as you see deer damage, and change or reapply it often, especially after rain or when new growth appears.

 Another kind of harassment technique that may repel deer is the use of scarecrows and effigies, especially ones that move.
 Motion sensing lights, scare tape, balloons, mirrors, strips of tinfoil, and even wind chimes and radios can be effective in frightening deer away from an area.
 Varying these devices and using them in combination with other strategies is a good idea in order to ensure that they remain successful.
-Click here to go to our links and resources page to find vendors that sell these devices.

 PUBLIC HEALTH CONCERNS